 Five on the Black….

 Hernan Guerrero, Associate, is an Urbanist with Dover, Kohl & Partners.
 He has an academic background in Geography (Clark University), Urban Planning (Pratt Institute) and Architecture (FIU).
 Hernan started his career developing Geographic Information Systems for cities, towns and counties throughout the Northeast, before receiving his Master’s in City and Regional Planning from Pratt Institute and working on projects ranging from neighborhood and comprehensive plans for local government, to developing affordable housing for a Community Development Corporation and serving as Main Street Program Coordinator for a Business Improvement District.
+The worsening housing crisis has put a strain on government housing programs which has led to companies, like the property block, taking on the task themselves to create houses for those on a lower income.
+However, it is still important that local communities have a say on projects in their neighborhoods.

 Hernan has a diverse multi-cultural background that has driven him to always seek out new information and knowledge.
 He was born in Panama, and grew up in New York and Geneva, Switzerland.
 At an early age he began to question why development was so different from country to country or neighborhood to neighborhood.
 He credits a love of Hip Hop and skateboarding with furthering his interests in spatial analysis and community redevelopment.
 His hobbies include photography, cooking, traveling and DJing.